UNCLASSIFIED (U)

 a.
 (U) “Tolling” is a legal doctrine which allows for the pausing or delaying of the running of the period set forth by a statute of limitations.
 Subparagraph (iv) of INA 212(a)(9)(B) provides for "tolling" for up to 120 days of a possible period of unlawful presence during the pendency of an application to change or extend NIV status.
 This subparagraph applies only to possible ineligibility under INA 212(a)(9)(B)(i)(I).
 The tolling is only permitted if the individual is lawfully admitted to or paroled into the United States, has filed a nonfrivolous application for a change or extension of status before the date of expiration of the authorized period of stay, and has not been employed without authorization in the United States before or during the pendency of such application, but not to exceed 120 days.

 b.
 (U) DHS has inferred that the "120 days" limitation was predicated on an assumption that they would be able to adjudicate applications for change or extensions of status within that time frame.
 Due to DHS backlogs, however, some cases have been pending six months or more, during which the applicants could incur the three or 10-year penalties through no fault of their own if only the first 120 days were tolled and the application was ultimately denied.
-Therefore, for all cases involving potential ineligibility under INA 212(a)(9)(B) whether under the three-year bar of 212(a)(9)(B)(i)(I) or the 10-year bar of INA 212(a)(9)(B)(i)(II), DHS has decided to consider all time during which an application for extension of stay (EOS) or change of nonimmigrant status (COS) is pending to be a period of stay authorized by the Secretary of Homeland Security if:
+Therefore, for all cases involving potential ineligibility under INA 212(a)(9)(B) whether under the three-year bar of 212(a)(9)(B)(i)(I) or the 10-year bar of INA 212(a)(9)(B)(i)(II), DHS has decided that all time during which an application for extension of stay (EOS) or change of nonimmigrant status (COS) is pending is period of stay authorized by the Secretary of Homeland Security if:

 (1) (U) The application was filed before the expiration date of the Form I-94, Arrival and Departure Record;